 The Northern Ontario Initiative works with journalists and students in remote Aboriginal communities to build their reporting skills and help them pitch stories to local and national media.
 Project participants work with JHR trainers in workshops and through individiual mentorship to build their professional skills and they can continue learning through www.dibaajimo.com, JHR's Aboriginal-focused online learning portal.

-After a successful one-year pilot project, the Northern Ontario Initiative is set to expand into a 3-year program.
-The new program will bring journalism training to more communities, establish a journalism course that teaches best practice in covering Aboriginal communities, offer media internships to project participants, and train non-Aboriginal journalists in ethical and effective techniques to cover Aboriginal people, issues and communities.
+After a successful one-year pilot project, the Northern Ontario Initiative is to expanding into a 3-year program in 2014.
+This new program will bring journalism training to more communities, establish a journalism course that teaches best practice in covering Aboriginal communities, offer media internships to project participants, and train non-Aboriginal journalists in ethical and effective techniques to cover Aboriginal people, issues and communities.

-In 2013 - 2014, JHR's Northern Ontario Initiative was supported by The Ontario Trillium Foundation, Accenture, the RBC Foundation, and The J.W.
+In 2013 - 2014, JHR's work with Aboriginal Canadians was supported by The Ontario Trillium Foundation, Accenture, the RBC Foundation, and The J.W.
 McConnell Family Foundation, and Canadian Commission for UNESCO.

 jhr in Ghana